INDONESIA BIRDING TOURS: MORNING, HALF-DAY, 1-DAY, AND SHORT (2-DAYS AND 3-DAYS) BALI BIRD TOURS

 AVAILABLE AT ANY TIME

 Bali has a long list of highly sought-after species and subspecies.
-We have our long (17-day) Indonesia Birding Tour: Bali and East Java – Bali Myna and Other Rare Regional Specials set departure birding tour, but the following options could work if you have less time available and would still like to experience some of Bali’s great birds.
-Some of the top birds in Bali include Bali Myna, Black-winged Myna, Sunda Teal, Green Junglefowl, Javan Hawk-Eagle, Javan Owlet, Beach Stone-curlew, Javan Plover, White-tailed Tropicbird, Christmas Frigatebird, Javan Kingfisher, Cerulean Kingfisher, Javan Banded Pitta, Flame-fronted Barbet, Yellow-eared Barbet, Javan Bush Warbler, White-crowned Forktail, Javan Scimitar Babbler, Javan Munia, White-capped Munia, and Java Sparrow.
+We have a long (17-day) Indonesia Birding Tour: Bali and East Java – Bali Myna and Other Rare Regional Specials set departure birding tour, but the following options could work if you have less time available and would still like to experience some of Bali’s great birds.
+Bird species it is possible to see in Bali include Bali Myna, Black-winged Myna, Sunda Teal, Green Junglefowl, Javan Hawk-Eagle, Javan Owlet, Beach Stone-curlew, Javan Plover, White-tailed Tropicbird, Christmas Frigatebird, Javan Kingfisher, Cerulean Kingfisher, Javan Banded Pitta, Flame-fronted Barbet, Yellow-eared Barbet, Javan Bush Warbler, White-crowned Forktail, Javan Scimitar Babbler, Javan Munia, White-capped Munia, and Java Sparrow.

-The rice paddies around Ubud, in Bali are a great place to see Javan Kingfisher.
+The rice paddies around Ubud are a great place to see Javan Kingfisher.

 Birding the Ubud Area

-We have numerous options for morning, half-day, 1-day, and longer birding trips around the Ubud area (e.g., you could combine a few of the options below).
+We have several options for morning, 1-day, half-day and longer birding trips in the Ubud area or further afield (e.g., you could combine a few of the options below).
+Our guide will discuss your interests, the time available and where you are staying before suggesting an itinerary that is devised to best suit you.
+The range of sites includes the following.

-Our rice paddy and rice terrace walks offer the chance of seeing some common and widespread birds of Bali but also include some of the special birds to be found here, such as Javan Kingfisher, Javan Munia, Javan Pond Heron, Cave Swiftlet, and with luck, the stunning Java Sparrow (they move around a lot depending on the rice farming).
-These walks around Ubud include the awesome Campuhan Ridge, the Bali Bird Walk, and other sites that Andy has been exploring over the last few years.
-Some of the other birds possible may include (Javan) White-crowned Forktail, Blue-eared Kingfisher, Sunda Scops Owl, Savanna Nightjar, Grey-cheeked Green Pigeon, Ruby-throated Bulbul, Black-headed Bulbul, Square-tailed Drongo-Cuckoo, Chestnut-breasted Malkoha, Striated Swallow, Short-tailed Starling, and White-headed Munia, to name just a few.
-During the northern winter months (and a little either side) it might be possible to find shorebirds (waders) like Pin-tailed Snipe, Swinhoe’s Snipe, Wood Sandpiper, and Long-toed Stint, and raptors such as Chinese Sparrowhawk, Japanese Sparrowhawk, and Crested Honey Buzzard.
+Our rice paddy walks offer the chance of seeing some common and widespread birds of Bali but also include some of the special birds to be found here, such as Javan Kingfisher, Javan Munia, Javan Pond Heron, Cave Swiftlet, and with luck, the stunning Java Sparrow.
+These walks around Ubud include the awesome Campuhan Ridge, the Bali Bird Walk, as well as other sites that we continually update in response to the rice-growing schedule and latest information.
+Other possible species are (Javan) White-crowned Forktail, Blue-eared Kingfisher, Sunda Scops Owl, Savanna Nightjar, Grey-cheeked Green Pigeon, Ruby-throated Bulbul, Black-headed Bulbul, Square-tailed Drongo-Cuckoo, Chestnut-breasted Malkoha, Striated Swallow, Short-tailed Starling, and White-headed Munia, to name just a few.
+During the northern winter months (and a little either side) it is possible to find shorebirds (waders) such as Pin-tailed Snipe, Swinhoe’s Snipe, Wood Sandpiper, and Long-toed Stint, and raptors such as Chinese Sparrowhawk, Japanese Sparrowhawk, and Crested Honey Buzzard.
 During the Eastern Cattle Egret breeding season (around Christmas) there is a huge colony to visit for excellent photo opportunities.

-We have got several excellent coastal birding sites not far from Ubud that make for a great full-day birding session, with a wide range of species possible.
-We can usually find some secretive species here, such as White-browed Crake, Ruddy-breasted Crake, Barred Buttonquail, Greater Painted-snipe, and Yellow Bittern, along with Javan Plover, Cerulean Kingfisher, Javan Kingfisher, Collared Kingfisher, Blue-eared Kingfisher, Savanna Nightjar, Golden-headed Cisticola, (Double) Zitting Cisticola, migrant shorebirds including Swinhoe’s Snipe, Pin-tailed Snipe, Pacific Golden Plover, Oriental Plover, and Australian Pratincole, along with Streaked Weaver and White-headed Munia.
+There are several coastal birding sites not far from Ubud that can be included in a great full day of birding.
+We can usually find secretive species here, such as White-browed Crake, Ruddy-breasted Crake, Barred Buttonquail, Greater Painted-snipe, and Yellow Bittern, along with Javan Plover, Cerulean Kingfisher, Javan Kingfisher, Collared Kingfisher, Blue-eared Kingfisher, Savanna Nightjar, Golden-headed Cisticola, (Double) Zitting Cisticola, migrant shorebirds including Swinhoe’s Snipe, Pin-tailed Snipe, Pacific Golden Plover, Oriental Plover, and Australian Pratincole, along with Streaked Weaver and White-headed Munia.
 During the northern winter months Eastern Yellow Wagtail and Pallas’s Grasshopper Warbler can be found too.
-This area is also great for finding rarities and is where Andy found Bali’s first Black-browed Reed Warbler in 2022!

-Secretive White-browed Crakes can be found in the coastal marshes on Bali.
+Secretive White-browed Crakes can be found in coastal marshes on Bali.

 Javan Owlet is unusual for Glaucidium owls as it is predominantly nocturnal.

-Siberian Thrush is one of several great migrants to be found in the hills around Ubud.
+Siberian Thrush is one of several great migrants to be found in the forests.

-In addition to the many wonderful resident birds in the hills around Ubud, during the northern winter it is possible to find migrants such as Siberian Thrush, Eyebrowed Thrush, Mugimaki Flycatcher, Narcissus Flycatcher, Arctic Warbler, and Blue-and-white Flycatcher.
+In addition to the many wonderful resident birds in the hills, during the northern winter, it is possible to find migrants such as Siberian Thrush, Eyebrowed Thrush, Mugimaki Flycatcher, Narcissus Flycatcher, Arctic Warbler, and Blue-and-white Flycatcher.

 Birding the Denpasar Area

-Estuary and Wetland Birding (Serangan Island, Nusa Dua Lagoons, and mangroves) (suitable for a half-day or full-day tour)
+Estuary and Wetland Birding (Serangan Island, Nusa Dua Lagoons and mangroves)

-There are numerous wonderful birding sites around Denpasar, and these are all easily accessible for anyone staying in the city, or other tourist areas like Jimbaran, Seminyak, Kuta, or Sanur (or even if you are staying further afield in Ubud).
-They make for a perfect half-day or full-day birding trip, and with careful attention to the tide times can make for an entertaining day out.
+There are several birding sites around Denpasar that are easily accessible for anyone staying in the city or nearby tourist areas such as Jimbaran, Seminyak, Kuta, or Sanur (or even if you are staying further afield in Ubud).
+They make for a perfect half-day or full-day birding trip, and with careful attention to the tide times can make for a great day out.

 Javan Plover can be found around the coast along with other resident and migrant shorebirds.

-Uluwatu Temple is a famous Hindu temple site perched on the edge of some high cliffs at the southwestern-most part of Bali Island.
-A great site for seawatching for a morning or photographing the sunset in the evening!
-Our birding trips here and in the surrounding wider area look for White-tailed Tropicbird, Brown Booby, Red-footed Booby, Lesser Frigatebird, Great Frigatebird, Christmas Frigatebird, Streaked Shearwater, Wedge-tailed Shearwater, Sooty Tern, and other seabirds (telescope required).
+At Uluwatu is a famous Hindu temple site perched on the edge of high cliffs at the southwestern-most part of Bali Island.
+A great site for sea-watching for a morning or photographing the sunset in the evening!
+Our birding trips here look for White-tailed Tropicbird, Brown Booby, Red-footed Booby, Lesser Frigatebird, Great Frigatebird, Christmas Frigatebird, Streaked Shearwater, Wedge-tailed Shearwater, Sooty Tern, and other seabirds (telescope provided).
 Conditions need to be just right though to get the most out of the site.
-There are interesting land birds and passerines in the area too.
+There are some interesting land birds and passerines in the area too.

-A Little Further Afield – Birding at Bali Barat National Park and Surrounds
+Further Afield – Birding Bali Barat National Park and Surrounds

-Birdwatching at Bali Barat National Park (2-day and 3-day tours best for here)
+Birdwatching at Bali Barat National Park (multi-day tours only)

 Bali Myna is always one of the top targets when birding at Bali Barat National Park.

-Black-winged Myna is another rare bird to be found in Bali Barat National Park.
+Black-winged Myna is another rare bird found in Bali Barat National Park.

-A stay of a couple of days around the Bali Barat National Park area can be incredibly rewarding with lots of rare and localized species and subspecies possible, including highly sought-after birds such as Javan Banded Pitta, Javan Cuckooshrike, Hair-crested (Javan Spangled) Drongo, Green Junglefowl, Sunda Scops Owl, Black-thighed Falconet, Changeable Hawk-Eagle, Barred Eagle-Owl, Laced Woodpecker, Oriental (Rufous-backed) Dwarf Kingfisher, Blue-tailed Bee-eater, Chestnut-headed Bee-eater, Oriental Dollarbird, Yellow-throated Hanging Parrot, Kamchatka Leaf Warbler (during the northern winter months), Mangrove Whistler, Oriental Magpie-Robin (of the local subspecies), Grey-rumped Treeswift, Javan Myna, Pink-necked Green Pigeon, Grey-cheeked Green Pigeon, and Orange-breasted Green Pigeon.
+A stay of a couple of days around the Bali Barat National Park area can be incredibly rewarding with lots of rare and localized species and subspecies possible, including highly sought-after birds such as Javan Banded Pitta, Javan Cuckooshrike, Hair-crested (Javan Spangled) Drongo, Green Junglefowl, Sunda Scops Owl, Black-thighed Falconet, Changeable Hawk-Eagle, Barred Eagle-Owl, Laced Woodpecker, Rufous-backed Dwarf Kingfisher, Blue-tailed Bee-eater, Chestnut-headed Bee-eater, Oriental Dollarbird, Yellow-throated Hanging Parrot, Kamchatka Leaf Warbler (during the northern winter months), Mangrove Whistler, Oriental Magpie-Robin (of the local subspecies), Grey-rumped Treeswift, Javan Myna, Pink-necked Green Pigeon, Grey-cheeked Green Pigeon, Black-naped Fruit Dove, and Orange-breasted Green Pigeon.

-The saltpans around the area can be great for resident and migrant shorebirds and waterbirds such as Javan Plover, Pied Stilt, Greater Painted-snipe, Beach Stone-curlew, Greater Sand Plover, Siberian Sand Plover, Tibetan Sand Plover, Malaysian Plover, Terek Sandpiper, Long-toed Stint, Marsh Sandpiper, Pacific Reef Heron, Cerulean Kingfisher, and Sunda Teal.
+The saltpans can be great for resident and, depending on the time of year, migrant shorebirds and waterbirds such as Javan Plover, Pied Stilt, Greater Painted-snipe, Beach Stone-curlew, Greater Sand Plover, Siberian Sand Plover, Tibetan Sand Plover, Malaysian Plover, Terek Sandpiper, Long-toed Stint, Marsh Sandpiper, Pacific Reef Heron, Cerulean Kingfisher, and Sunda Teal.
 With Sunda Collared Dove, Javan Myna, Pied Triller, Golden-bellied Gerygone, Javan Munia, White-headed Munia, and Streaked Weaver all also present.

 The estuaries and mudflats of the local area can be excellent too, with chances of Great-billed Heron, Lesser Adjutant, and Beach Stone-curlew, along with numerous terns, frigatebirds, jaegers, herons, and shorebirds.
 In the right season, Aleutian Tern might also be possible.